jrhow2/my_deej_build/README.md

 ### 3D-printed Keycaps
 I used [this parametric keycap generator](https://github.com/rsheldiii/KeyV2) with OpenSCAD to make flat keycaps for AMS printing with logos.

 ## PCB Design
+I designed a keypad in KiCad.
+The PCB is very simple, just connecting the keyswitches together and including some contacts to solder on wires.
+The pcb files can be found [here](PCB/).

 ## Arduino Sketch